 Another 32" wide column refrigerator offers a step up in design while still saving you money compared to a true built-in unit.
 The Frigidaire Professional FPGU19F8TF, retailing at $3,099 in smudgeproof stainless, has a sleek glass door design while still offering in-door storage bins (which aren't always an option on glass door refrigerators).

 Use Display Mode to activate a built-in LED light and show off the interior of your refrigerator (or to look for an item you need without opening the door and wasting cold air).
 The glass looks tinted when the light is not in use, so if your fridge is a bit messy inside, you don't have to clean it up right away!
 Inside you'll find crisper bins, a full-width deli drawer, and multi-level LED lighting.
 Removable wine racks are also available.

-If you'd prefer to forgo a glass door, the Frigidaire Professional FPRU19F8RF, retailing at around $2,199, might be of interest (as of March 2020 it was discontinued).
+If you'd prefer to forgo a glass door, the Frigidaire Professional FPRU19F8RF, retailing at around $2,199, might be of interest (as of March 2020 it was discontinued and the replacement model FPRU19F8WF has been delayed).
 Match either of these Frigidaire Professional models with column freezer model FPFU19F8RF (also discontinued).
-(Frigidaire may be revamping these lines; we will update this post when we know more.)

 Compared to the Frigidaire Gallery model, the Frigidaire Professional options come with an air filtration system and have commercial-inspired bar handles.
 The interior designs are similar across all of the models.
 Single and double louvered trim kits are available.

 When dealing with specialty products and the complexity of replacing a built in refrigerator, it is critically important for you to speak with an experienced salesperson.
 Of course, we recommend heading to your local appliance store!
 We hope this article gave you a solid overview of the options on the market for refrigerators with no freezers.